-In this article, we will have a closer look at Install Jupyter Notebook but firstly study the Jupyter Notebook.
-Project Jupyter is created to develop open-source software and provide service for interactive computing across different types of programming languages.
-Jupyter mainly supports 3 core programming languages that are Julia, Python, and R. Jupyter Notebook is a web-based interactive environment that provides computational power.
+This article will have a closer look at Install Jupyter Notebook but first, study the Jupyter Notebook.
+Project Jupyter is created to develop open-source software and provide interactive computing service across different types of programming languages.
+Jupyter mainly supports 3 core programming languages: Julia, Python, and R. Jupyter Notebook is a web-based interactive environment that provides computational power.
 It provides Jupyter Web Application, Jupyter Python Web Server and Jupyter document format.
-Whole Jupyter notebook is a JSON based document that contains input & output cells this cells can contain code, text, mathematics functions, plots.
+The whole Jupyter notebook is a JSON based document that contains input & output cells; these cells can contain code, text, mathematics functions, plots.
 Jupyter Notebook is saved as .ipynb extension format.
-Jupyter (.ipynb) also provides to convert the document into standard formats like HTML, presentation slides, PDF, Markdown, Python.
+Jupyter (.ipynb) also converts the document into standard formats like HTML, presentation slides, PDF, Markdown, Python.
 Jupyter notebook is widely used in the Data Science domain.

 Installation of Jupyter Notebook

 - Open the command prompt (cmd) and give the Administrator access to it.